nanxstats/tinytopics/docs/articles/get-started.md

 Building on this theoretical insight, tinytopics adopts a more pragmatic approach by directly solving a sum-to-one constrained neural Poisson NMF, optimized using stochastic gradient methods, implemented in PyTorch.
-This approach has a several benefits:
+The benefits of this approach:

 - Scalable: Runs efficiently on both CPUs and GPUs and enables large-scale topic modeling tasks.